MaxFork/jam0001/repl/README.md

 # Repl

-This is a script programming language with Repl environment, This has some features and the ability to execute external commands and use the output.
+This is a script programming language with **Repl** environment, This has some features and the ability to execute external commands and use the output.

-By the way, You are able to write useful commands inside a command and run that.
-So as you see the comments are not useless in this syntax.
+By the way, You are able to write **useful commands** inside a comment and run that.
+So as you see the comments are not useless in this **syntax**.

 ## Example